Definition, Duties, Privileges and Responsibilities of Sessional Instructor Members

 (b) (i) The University acknowledges that the criteria used in selecting among applicants to fill posted course offerings will be qualifications, subject to the following six course rule.
 When a course is posted, applicants who have taught the same or similar courses six (6) or more times as a sessional instructor at the University who are not employed in a full-time capacity outside the bargaining unit, and who have a demonstrated record of successful teaching as measured by the criteria in clause 54:06 (a), shall be considered preferred applicants for that course.
 If more than one preferred applicant has applied for a course, the course shall be assigned to the preferred applicant who has taught the course the greatest number of times as a sessional instructor at the University.

 (ii) The demonstrated record of successful teaching required in 54:06 (b) shall be determined as follows.
 After a sessional instructor has taught the same or similar course for the sixth time or more, following application by the sessional instructor to the Head of the relevant AAU, the AAU Renewal Promotion and Tenure Committee shall review the sessional instructor’s performance in that course with reference to the criteria in clause 54:06 (a) and any statement from the AAU Head concerning documented and investigated student complaints, unusual patterns of withdrawal from the instructor’s classes, and other points which the AAU Head deems relevant.
+An eligible member whose application for preferred applicant status has been denied but who within the following forty-eight (48) months teaches or is deemed to have taught the same or similar course four (4) further times shall thereby be granted preferred applicant status for the course.

 (iii) A sessional instructor who has attained preferred status for a course retains such status for that course or a similar course so long as she or he is not employed in a full-time capacity outside the bargaining unit.